-We also note a relatively high-extinction region at the bottom of the source plane grid visible in Fig.~\ref{fig:dust_map_source_plane}; this region maps to the edge of the arc mask in the bottom lensed image (see right panel of Fig.~\ref{fig:dust_map_image_plane}) and is mainly caused by low S/N in the bluer filters, as well as possible contamination from the neighboring arc (see Sect.~\ref{ssec:colors_arc7}).
-To assess if this is high-extinction region has high uncertainty, we consider the $A_V$ standard deviation in each pixel of the source plane from 100 random lens model posterior samples.
-The resulting uncertainty map is shown in the bottom of Fig.~\ref{fig:dust_map_source_plane}.
-From this map we see that the bottommost high-extinction region is not particularly uncertain based on our lens model, and is likely a real feature from the image-plane dust distribution.
-We do not build a complete uncertainty map that include other sources of errors, since these are harder to properly propagate to the source plane.
+We also observe a relatively high-extinction region at the bottom of the source-plane grid in Fig.~\ref{fig:dust_map_source_plane}.
+This region maps to the edge of the arc mask in the bottom lensed image (right panel of Fig.~\ref{fig:dust_map_image_plane}) and primarily arises from low S/N in the bluer filters, as well as possible contamination from the neighboring arc (see Sect.~\ref{ssec:colors_arc7}).
+To assess if this high-extinction region has high uncertainty, we computed the $A_V$ standard deviation in each pixel of the source plane from 100 random lens model posterior samples.
+The bottom panel of Fig.~\ref{fig:dust_map_source_plane} shows the resulting uncertainty map.
+The map indicates that the bottom-most high-extinction region is not particularly uncertain based on our lens model, suggesting it likely represents a real feature of the image-plane dust distribution.
+We did not construct a complete uncertainty map that includes other error sources, since these are more challenging to properly propagate to the source plane.